JeeErn/Decentralised_Prediction_Market/README.md

 Our reputation update formula results in votes for popular options (and thus higher prices) becoming less rewarding and more risky for the trader's reputation.
 On the other hand, less popular options provide greater reward when it is the winning option and punishes less when it is not the winning option.

 ### Arbitrator Trustworthiness System
 The arbitrator trustworthiness system only has one score.
 This trustworthiness score starts at 50 for every new arbitrator.
-The trustworthiness of the arbitrator directly affects his/her chances to be selected as a juror in the future, so the arbitrator is incentivised to keep his/her trustworthiness high.
+The trustworthiness of the arbitrator directly affects his/her chances to be selected as a juror in the future, so the arbitrator is incentivised to keep his/her trustworthiness high in order to be called to jury duty and earn the incentives of being a honest juror.

 Whenever a topic resolves, if the arbitrator had voted in the topic either as a selected arbitrator or as a juror, his/her trustworthiness will be updated.